 For example, the District recently joined with the Town of Paradise the Paradise Unified School District, and four other organizations to form a non-profit partnership to master plan and develop the Paradise Community Village Project.
-This project will include low-income housing and other dwelling units, a charter school, a Boys and Girls Club, and a skate park on 44 acres within the Town limits.
+This project may include low-income housing and other dwelling units, a charter school, a Boys and Girls Club, and a recreational park facility on 44 acres within the Town limits.
+As of 2016 the District is no longer a member of the Paradise Community Village.